Nikollei/nikollei/README.md

 - 💬 Ask me about: anything but my life.
 - 📫 How to reach me: Use the links in the footer.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I can get lost in a garden.
 - 📚 5 Words that best sum me up: Music, Movies, Memes, Games, Sleep.